Can You Take Tums Before Bed? | Essential Nighttime Facts

 Tums (Calcium Carbonate) Neutralizes existing stomach acid quickly Yes – fast relief but short duration

-H2 Blockers (e.g., Ranitidine) Reduce acid production for several hours Sometime effective if taken before dinner/bedtime
+H2 Blockers (e.g., Famotidine) Reduce acid production for several hours Sometimes effective if taken before dinner or bedtime, depending on the product and medical advice

-Proton Pump Inhibitors (PPIs) (e.g., Omeprazole) Sustained reduction in stomach acid production over days/weeks No immediate effect; better for long-term management
+Proton Pump Inhibitors (PPIs) (e.g., Omeprazole) Sustained reduction in stomach acid production over days/weeks No immediate effect; better for longer-term management when appropriate

 Lifestyle Changes (e.g., elevating head during sleep) Prevents reflux by physical positioning & habits Certainly helpful alongside medication use